-9.4.5 Upstream FEC Statistics
+9.4.5 Upstream FEC Statistics 91

 Upstream FEC statistics provide for monitoring upstream link quality via FEC and related statistics.
 Statistics are taken on codeword error events.
-The measurement is time-stamped using bits 21-52 of the extended timestamp, which provides a 32-bit timestamp value with resolution of 0.4 ms and range of 20 days.
 An LDPC codeword that fails post-decoding syndrome check will be labeled "unreliable", but the data portion of the codeword may not contain bit errors; hence the "unreliable codeword" count will tend to be pessimistic.
 All codewords, whether full-length or shortened, are included in the measurements.
 The codeword (or frame) and error counters are long (e.g., 64-bit) integers, so that overflow is not an issue.